 On average, 130 Americas die every day from an opioid overdose.
-That leads both medical experts and grieving families to try to identify as many root causes as possible.
+That leads both medical experts and grieving families to try and attempt to identify as many root causes as possible.

 In addition to physicians failing to explain the side effects of opioids, contributing factors include payments to physicians from pharmaceutical companies and marketing campaigns that downplay the risks.
 Even patient advocate groups play a role.
 Although some groups focus on non-narcotic pain treatments, others argue that those in pain should be able to receive whatever medication necessary to alleviate that pain.